How to be a minimalist remote worker

 If you have important documents that need to be stored for safekeeping, you can make electronic versions of them using your smartphone.

-You'll find multiple mobile scanner apps on the App Store and Google Play which allow you to snap photos of your paper documents and create clean digital copies.
+You'll find multiple mobile scanner apps on the App Store and Google Play that allow you to snap photos of your paper documents and create clean digital copies.
 These can then be stored safely in a cloud-based service such as Google Drive or Dropbox, or on your local device for easy access in the future.

 If you're ready to say goodbye to the filing cabinet once and for all, read our post on how to scan and save documents on your mobile device.